-Fencing for Teens and Adults 15 & up
+Intermediate Fencing for Teens and Adults 15 & up

-This class meets once per week for 50 minutes, for four weeks.
-It is a two-cycle class, i.e. You will re-register for this class at least once before proceeding to Adult Electric Fencing.
-Students may continue in this class until they are ready to move to the next level.
-We recommend no more than 4 months at this level.
+This is a continuation of the Basic Fencing class that meets once per week for 50 minutes, for four weeks.
+Students may continue in this class until ready to move to the next level.
+We recommend no more than 2 months at this level.